What is Blue White Flag?

 Tips for Rapid Improvement

-Practice Schedule: 10-15 minute daily sessions beat marathon 2-hour attempts.
+Practice Schedule: Daily 10-15 minute sessions beat marathon 2-hour attempts.
 Your brain needs time between sessions to consolidate muscle memory and rhythm sense.
 Consistency matters more than session length.

 Platform Commitment: Choose PC or mobile as your primary platform and stick with it for at least 2 weeks before switching.
-Muscle memory is platform-specific - frequent switching resets your progress.
+Muscle memory is platform-specific - frequent switching resets progress.